 - Bret H. Chernik Amputee Foundation – which underwrites membership fees for qualified amputees and contributes to the purchase of equipment.

-Mount Sinai Rehabilitation Hospital, a Saint Francis Care provider, is a 60-bed comprehensive facility dedicated to providing state-of-the-art acute rehabilitation with specialized programs in stroke, brain and spinal cord injury, neuromuscular disease, orthopedics and general rehabilitation.
+Mount Sinai Rehabilitation Hospital, part of Saint Francis Hospital and Medical Center, is a 60-bed comprehensive facility dedicated to providing state-of-the-art acute rehabilitation with specialized programs in stroke, brain and spinal cord injury, neuromuscular disease, orthopedics and general rehabilitation.

 490 Blue Hills Avenue